codice/saml-conformance/README.md

 To build the project execute `gradlew build`.
 After the build, the distribution zip will be located at `deployment/distribution/build/distributions`.
 The unzipped distribution can be found at `deployment/distribution/build/install/samlconf`.

-#### Docker
-Docker is used exclusively for our Jenkins builds.
-To build a docker image, execute `gradlew build docker`.
-The docker image can also be found on Docker Hub at https://hub.docker.com/r/codice/samlconf/.

 ## Running